 How does Allstate Identity Protection search these obscure parts of the web for our members’ data?
 We utilize a combination of skilled human investigators and artificial intelligence technology.

-In the Allstate Identity Protection portal, enrollees can enter key details, such as credit card numbers, for dark web monitoring.
+In your account dashboard, enrollees can enter key details, such as credit card numbers, for dark web monitoring.
 When bots or human operatives find PII that’s linked to one of our members, we alert our users right away.

 Myth #4 "Family coverages are all the same."

-According to the research firm Javelin, more than one million children were victims of identity fraud, resulting in more than $540 million in out-of-pocket costs to families.
+According to the research firm Javelin, more than one million children were victims of identity fraud in 2017, resulting in more than $540 million in out-of-pocket costs to families.

 If a loved one — especially a dependent — is suffering from identity theft, it’s bound to impact the whole family, creating stress that can negatively impact workplace performance.
 That’s why we embrace a generous definition of family.